-My childhood was safe – I was raised in a small suburb on the south side of Glasgow, called Clarkson, its most famous son, Brain Robertson, who would go on to join Thin Lizzy, and known too for being the place where a terrible disaster occurred, the Clarkson disaster, in the early 1970’s – it was an anomaly, for otherwise Clarkson was, and remains, a secure place, it’s boundaries and amenities well established and clearly defined.
+My childhood was a safe childhood – I was raised in a small suburb on the south side of Glasgow, called Clarkston, its most famous son, Brain Robertson, who would go on to join Thin Lizzy, and known too for being the place where a terrible disaster occurred, the Clarkston disaster, in the early 1970’s – it was an anomaly, for otherwise Clarkston was, and remains, a secure place, it’s boundaries and amenities well established and clearly defined.

 After leaving school, I went to the Glasgow School of Art to study architecture, more at my father’s behest than my own (I really had no idea what I wanted to do, other than be a [Marvel] comic book artist…) – he was a civil engineer, he worked on the Baillieston Motorway Interchange and extension of the dual carriageway that runs up the western edge of Loch Lomond; of more potent significance, he was an avid reader, and both his professional and personal attributes, a gentleman like his own father, together, informed my future, both as a person and as regards my career.

 Initially, I failed cataclysmically in my studies, but then, in the fourth year (of five years), the penny dropped – architecture suddenly revealed itself to me: another epiphany!
-I concluded my studies, and entered the profession in 1988, and from then until the mid 1990’s I hardly lifted my head from a drawing board: architecture, like music beforehand, consumed me – it still does.
-The working at it, however, in commercial practice, burned me out.
+I concluded my studies, and entered the profession in 1988, and from then until the mid 1990’s I hardly lifted my head from a drawing board: architecture, like music beforehand, consumed me – and it still does.
+The working at it, however, in commercial practice burned me out.
 I inadvertently drifted into teaching architecture, and since 1996, I have taught at the Department of Architecture, University of Strathclyde in Glasgow.
-Becoming educator, I realised, then, and at last, what it was I really wanted to do, and my proudest moment? – receipt of a Student Union Teaching Excellence Award in 2013, initiated by the student body, because in their words: ‘his methods…tilt our perception of the world.’
+Becoming educator, I realised, then, and at last what it was I really wanted to do; I worked initially as a design tutor, and worked my way through the ranks effectively, to become senior lecturer and ultimately the Departmental Director of Education in 2010.
+I must admit to feeling a degree of satisfaction to have held such a role – but my proudest moment was the receipt of a Student Union Teaching Excellence Award in 2013, initiated by the student body, because in their words: ‘his methods…tilt our perception of the world.’

 I write pretty much every day – though now with new found impetus: my life turned upside down on the 27th October 2014, when Christopher passed away, suddenly and without warning.
 He was six, nearly seven.